uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 Now we are ready to play with demos.
 The repository *demo* lists the scripts and settings for demos.

-In this section, the script *demo_for_easyreg_eval.py* will be introduced which is for optimization-based or pretrained methods.
+The script *demo_for_easyreg_eval.py*  is for optimization-based or pretrained methods.

 Let's first go through the document of the *demo_for_easyreg_eval.py*.
 .. code:: shell